Cog (advertisement): Plagiarism accusations

 Shortly after Cog appeared on television, Wieden+Kennedy received a letter from Peter Fischli and David Weiss, creators of the 1987 art film Der Lauf der Dinge.
 The film was well known in the advertising industry and its creators had been approached several times with offers for the right to use the concept, but had always declined.
 The letter pointed out several similarities between their work and "Cog", and warned the agency that they were considering legal action on the basis of the "commercialisation and simplification of the film's content and the false impression that [they] might have endorsed the use".
 When interviewed by Creative Review magazine, the pair made clear that they wished they had been consulted on the advertisement, and that they would not have given permission if asked.
-Media publications quickly picked up the story, and asserted that Fischli and Weiss were already in the process of litigation against the car manufacturer.Cozens, Claire; "Spanner in the Works", The Guardian, 28 May 2003.
-Retrieved 3 September 2009.
+Media publications quickly picked up the story, and asserted that Fischli and Weiss were already in the process of litigation against the car manufacturer.

-Comparisons were made between the case and that of Mehdi Norowzian, a British director who complained about Diageo's, the drinks conglomerate, for allegedly plagiarising his work in its 1994 Anticipation campaign for Guinness-brand stout."Mills, Dominic; Art for ad's sake is a copyright fight", The Daily Telegraph, 3 June 2003.
-Retrieved 3 September 2009.
+Comparisons were made between the case and that of Mehdi Norowzian, a British director who complained about Diageo's, the drinks conglomerate, for allegedly plagiarising his work in its 1994 Anticipation campaign for Guinness-brand stout.
 The matter was complicated by the fact that Wieden+Kennedy acknowledged that the film had served as an "inspiration" for "Cog", and had distributed copies of the work to its script-writers.
 Ultimately, Fischli and Weiss did not file a lawsuit against either Wieden+Kennedy or Honda UK.

 Awards

 Despite the lingering shadow of these accusations, "Cog" drew an unprecedented amount of critical acclaim.
-It received more awards than any commercial in history; so many that it was both the most-awarded commercial of 2004 and the 33rd-most-awarded commercial of 2003.Gunn, Donald; Wilkie, Emma; The Gunn Report and Showreel of the Year (5th edition), (Holbrook: FlaxmanWilkie, 2004).
+It received more awards than any commercial in history; so many that it was both the most-awarded commercial of 2004 and the 33rd-most-awarded commercial of 2003.
 The jury for the British Television Advertising Awards gave the piece the highest score of any commercial ever recorded; the jury's chairman Charles Inge commented: "My own opinion is that this is the best commercial that I have seen for at least ten years."
 After awarding "Cog" with several Silver awards, the president-elect of the D&AD Awards, Dick Powell, said of the piece: "It delights and entrances, [...] it communicates engineering quality and quality of thinking, and leaves you with a smile."